 Winds are drying and can be destructive.
-The higher up you garden, the more intense the wind.
+The higher up your garden, the more intense the wind.
 If your balcony has no reprieve from the elements, consider stringing up a wind barrier along your railings.
 Again, this can be a sheet of shade cloth or canvas.

 Grouping together of plants raises humidity and gives them better protection from the wind.
 Consider moving smaller plants into one larger pot or root pouch.
 They will have more soil and water to share.
 There are many different pots available for a balcony situation.
 Do avoid unglazed Terracotta pots as they lose water too rapidly.
-Some self-wicking pot types can be useful.
+Some self-wicking pot types can be helpful.

 Be careful that the plastic types are BPA free and UV resistant or harmful chemicals will leach into the soil if exposed to heat over a long time.
-Also be very careful of the weight loading on your balcony of lots of heavy pots.
+Also, be very careful of the weight loading on your balcony of lots of heavy pots.
 There have been many incidents of balconies collapsing due to poor construction and being over-loaded!

-Simply pop a tray under each bag and your plants can live happily indoors until the extreme weather passes (plus they are modern and attractive too).
+Simply pop a tray under each bag, and your plants can live happily indoors until the extreme weather passes (plus they are modern and attractive too).

 With the harsh elements of wind and scorching heat, plants will lose water quickly from leaves and the soil surface.